KentumRIT/PrusaXL-4th-Axis-Cylindrical-Printing/4th-Axis-Control/Ideation.md

   - "Description" is just a brief description of the solution.
   - "Benefits" refers to pros inherent to the presented solution that will persist no matter the answers chosen for the solutions' challenges.
   - "Drawbacks" refers to cons inherent to the presented solution that are not changeable within the scope of the solution.
   - "Challenges" refers to foreseen cons of the presented solution that are potentially solvable.
-Challenges have the following markings:
+    - Challenges have the following markings:
       - **[Solved]** describes challenges which have been completely solved and no longer pose any issue.
       - **[Mitigated]** describes challenges for which an answer has been found that only partially solves the issues.
       - **[In Progress]** describes challenges that are not solved and are currently being worked on.
       - **[Unsolved]** describes challenges that haven't been solved and aren't yet being worked on.
+    - Challenges in the **[Solved]**, **[Mitigated]**, or **[Unsolved]** states should be linked to a doc or folder containing documentation of the decisions made and work done.

 ## Switching Z and θ axes
 ### Description